 An organization URI value is needed with a user-scoped webhook because a user can have multiple organizations associated with their data in Calendly, such as when they had their personal Calendly account before they were a member of an organization or after they leave an organization.
 As such, the organization is needed to confirm the specific user data that should be returned.

 The v2 API webhook payload provides a JSON object as seen here in the documentation.
-Note that this object does not expose all of the event details.
-To get further details about the event, the webhook payload includes the event URI which can be used to make a GET request to the Get Event endpoint to expose the event's details.
-The webhook payload also includes the invitee URI which can be used to make a GET request to the Get Event Invitee endpoint to expose additional invitee details.
+Note that this object does not expose all of the invitee details.
+To get further details about the event, the webhook payload includes the invitee URI which can be used to make a GET request to the Get Event Invitee endpoint to expose additional invitee details.

 Single use scheduling links (that haven’t been used to book an event) expire after 90 days.